eduardopeixe/marketplace/README.md

 Depending on what is in your car it will respond accordingly

-- Error if no items in cart
+- Error if no items in the cart
-- Error if items in cart has quantity greater than inventory in store.
-It will ask to remove items from cart.
+- Error if items in the cart have a quantity greater than inventory in the store.
+It will ask to remove items from the cart.

-If no error found, it will reduce inventory in store and remove all items from cart.
+If no error found, it will reduce inventory in store and remove all items from the cart.

 ---